 Bath time can be miserable for little ones with eczema – stinging skin combined with the freedom to have a good old scratch before being dried can make it plain uncomfortable.

 The chemicals in shop-bought soap can irritate and inflame eczema rashes and the usual go to “make bath time fun” additives like bubble bath and colour changing salts are a complete no no.

-Here at ScratchSleeves we like to give eczema children choices, just because they have sore skin doesn’t mean they shouldn’t have fun, hence consulting with Max, Zoe and Finn to create the Superhero PJ range.
+Here at ScratchSleeves, we like to give eczema children choices, just because they have sore skin doesn’t mean they shouldn’t have fun, hence consulting with Max, Zoe and Finn to create the Superhero PJ range.
 In the same way, bathtime should be fun for everyone and what better way to encourage them into the water than with their own handmade soap.
 Using good quality aromatherapy oils – available from most health food shops and of course online – can soothe your child’s skin rather than making it worse.
 If opting for essential oils like lavender, rose or juniper you only need to use about 15ml.
-In this post though we are going to give you the recipe for coconut soap.
+In this post, though we are going to give you the recipe for eczema friendly soap using coconut oil.
 Please note we do not recommend the use of synthetic food colouring to make your soap pretty as it could contain irritants for sensitive skin.